pubmania/pubmania.github.io/docs/posts/2016-07-01-ghost-on-fedora-24.md

 ```

 On the file that opens copy and paste the following code.

 !!! note
-    Replace `your.blog.com` on line number 6 below with alias for localhost for this blog you added to the host file above.</div>
+    Replace `your.blog.com` on line number 6 below with alias for localhost for this blog you added to the host file above.

 ```bash linenums="1"
 upstream ghost {